ARG-Software/Code-Exercise/README.md

     - Job description;
     - Company name (must be unique to prevent duplicate entries).

-** Use interfaces whenever it's possible or you feel like you should have them **
+**Use interfaces whenever it's possible or you feel like you should have them** **Although all aspects have their own weigh, we pay special attention in the way the code base is structured as a whole**